 Access a range of datasets and data tools to further your snow depth research.

-The depth of a snow pack is an important metric for scientists studying water processes, the weather, and climate.
-The interaction of snow depth with the surrounding terrain, such as forests, can have complex effects on an ecosystem.
-Snow depth also helps gauge the potential for water runoff, which could cause floods or provide necessary water to communities for drinking and agriculture.
+The depth of snow pack is an important metric for scientists studying water processes, the weather, and climate.
+The interaction of snow with the surrounding terrain, such as forests, can have complex effects on an ecosystem.
+Measurements of snow depth also provide a gauge of the potential for water runoff, which could cause floods or provide necessary drinking and irrigation water for communities downstream.

-Overall distributions of snow and ice have been shrinking due to global warming, and snow depth measurements can help scientists understand the effects of Earth’s changing climate.
-Additionally, studies of snow depth after a snowstorm help assess the impact of these events.
+Overall distributions of snow and ice on Earth have been shrinking due to rising global air temperatures, and snow depth measurements can help scientists understand how this is unfolding.
+On shorter time scales, measurements of snow depth after a snowstorm help researchers and civic leaders assess the impact of these events.

-NASA collects data from satellite, airborne, and in-situ observations to aid in the study of snow depth.
-Our data products related to snow depth include sea ice and snow thickness grids, snow pit measurements, and land ice surface diagnostics.
+NASA collects data from satellite, airborne, and in situ observatories to aid the study of snow depth.
+Data products include sea ice and snow thickness grids, snow pit measurements, and land ice surface diagnostics.

 Join Our Community of NASA Data Users